Taco Bell Logo

 Taco Bell Logo History

-Each event impacted the identity, so the original restaurant, like the franchise, had several emblems reflecting the development process.
+Each event affected the identity, so the original restaurant, like the franchise, had several emblems reflecting its development.
 To date, there are six options.

 What is Taco Bell?